 UDP based Publication Channel for Streaming Telemetry

-This document describes a UDP-based publication channel for streaming telemetry use to collect data from devices.
-A new shim header is proposed to facilitate the distributed data collection mechanism which directly pushes data from line cards to the collector.
-Because of the lightweight UDP encapsulation, higher frequency and better transit performance can be achieved.
+This document describes an UDP-based notification mechanism to collect data from networking devices.
+A shim header is proposed to facilitate the streaming of data directly from line cards to a collector.
+The objective is to rely on a lightweight approach to allow for higher frequency and better transit performance compared to already established notification mechanisms.